 Indeed, taking a boat tour during your visit can be one of the best ways to view many of the main sights and relax on white sandy beaches along the way.
 Further inland there are opportunities to take tours of ancient ruins, as well as indulging in a relaxing massage at many of the Turkish baths around the region.

 Bodrum is a popular draw for those who are looking to experience a bustling marketplace and pick up a bargain.
 The town plays host to weekly markets, which range from clothing markets to food markets which allow you to sample the local produce – including freshly picked olives and a wide range of spices.

-The coastal city of Marmaris has grown as a resort in recent years, with travelsupermarket.com describing it as having “evolved from the sleepy fishing village of decades ago, into a bustling cosmopolitan resort”, and remains one of the most popular tourist destinations in Turkish Riviera.
+The coastal city of Marmaris has grown as a resort in recent years, having evolved from the sleepy fishing village of decades ago, into a bustling cosmopolitan resort and remains one of the most popular tourist destinations in Turkish Riviera.

 With picturesque beaches and mountainous regions surrounding the town, giving those who like outdoor pursuits such as mountain biking and scuba diving the opportunity to explore and enjoy all that the resort has to offer.

 The varied terrain means there is plenty to suit all kinds of visitors – whether you’re looking to take a walk around ancient areas such as Cappadocia or simply relax on the beach, there’s something for everyone in this vast and varied region of Turkey.